imitationgame-eu/imgame-dev/README.md

 If making changes to a dev version of the site, I find it useful to create an SFTP user and make this user a member of the apache or www-data group and use WinSCP to push code to the server.

 ##### SQL
 Extract sql/igrt_clean.zip and use MySQL Workbench or equivalent to build a data schema and import the tables and stored-procedures into the schema.
-Create a database user with full DBA access to the schema, tables etc.
+Create a database user with full DBA access to the schema, tables etc. Use these details to create the db connection string in domain specifics below.
+The clean tables contain 1 admin user in igUsers and 1 fully defined experiment which can be cloned onto other new experiments.
+The intial admin to login to the portal can be created or derived by:-
+- modifying the existing user in igUsers (martin.hall326@gmail.com) and change to the required email address.
+The passwords in this table are encrypted hashes (all login operations just compare the hash of the submitted password with the hashed value stored in the table).
+So the password hash will also need to be updated to the required value.
+The hash alogrithm is sha256.
+Check /helpers/login/class.PasswordManager.php for details (or to implement other hashing if required).
+- adding a new user to this table with the required details.
+Set permissions = 1024 (full admin) and activated = 1.

 ##### Domain specifics
 The database connection is configured in /domainSpecific/mySQLObject.php